 LSE's Teaching and Learning Centre offers a wide range of events on teaching and learning throughout the year, and class teachers are welcome to sign up for them.
 One to one support (eg, meetings, teaching observation, advice and support on specialist issues, and access where necessary to external training and support) is also freely available.
-The Centre has a wide range of books, videos and other teaching resources concerned with many aspects of teaching and learning.
 Contact the Teaching and Learning Centre (see Section 10) for further details.

-The Library collections (Ise.ac.uk/library/ collections/home.aspx) include materials for education to support teaching, learning and research.
-To learn more about the collections for education please use the Education subject guide (Ise.ac.uk/library/subjectGuides/Education/ home.aspx)
+The Library collections (Ise.ac.uk/library/collections/home.aspx) include materials for education to support teaching, learning and research.
+To learn more about the collections for education please use the Education subject guide (Ise.ac.uk/library/subjectGuides/Education/home.aspx)

-You can contact your department's Academic Support Librarian (Ise.ac.uk/library/services/ liaison/home.aspx) at any time for specialist support and advice on materials and resources for teaching and research as well as on developing digital and information skills for study and research.
+You can contact your department's Academic Support Librarian (Ise.ac.uk/library/services/liaison/home.aspx) at any time for specialist support and advice on materials and resources for teaching and research as well as on developing digital and information skills for study and research.

-You can also access materials and resources from the Teaching and Learning Centre website (lse.ac.uk/intranet/LSEServices/TLC/ Resources/home.aspx) and the Library's collection of bookmarks via Delicious (delicious. com/lselibrary/education).
+You can also access materials and resources from the Teaching and Learning Centre website (Ise.ac.uk/TLC/Resources) and the Library's collection of bookmarks via Delicious (delicious. com/Iselibrary/education).
 Also the Institute of Education (ioe.ac.uk) UCL has an extensive library of teaching and learning related material, including a number of subject specialist educational journals and a substantial higher education section.